 Whether you plan to import or export documents, working with XML means that your application must contain an XML schema, which is also called an XSD.
 An XSD describes the possible contents of an XML file.
 Based on the XSD, your application knows how to read or write an XML file.
 If you don’t have an XSD file, there are some online XSD generators that accept an XML document as input.
 For this how-to, you can use Customers.xsd.

 To add an XML schema (XSD), follow these steps:

-Right-click a module in the Project Explorer and select Add > Document from the menu (you can also use the shortcut Ctrl+N):
+- Right-click a module in the App Explorer and select Add Other > XML schema from the menu.

 Enter CustomersXSD as the Name and click OK: